cookrn/imatix_base/README.md

 All code copyright by iMatix Corporation is marked as such in the headers of files.
 I do not suppose or presume any ownership of their code or IP.
 Please ask with any questions or concerns!
-Unmarked files only contributed by myself or others as a part of this project should be licensed MIT.
+Unmarked files only contributed by myself or others as a part of this project should be licensed MIT unless meant to be compiled with code licensed virally (no connotation intended), such as GPL.
+Updates made to existing source maintain their original licensing.